sdtemple/how-to-use-ai/README.md

 ```
 if __name__ == "__main__":
     # Example usage
-    print("Catalan(0..10):", [catalan(i) for i in range(11)])
     print("Fibonacci(0..10):", [fibonacci(i) for i in range(11)])
     print("First ten primes:", first_ten_primes())
 ```

 We will open the Terminal and run `python exercise1.py` to see what the functions output.
 I am lazy, so I will write `python exer` and then hit `Tab` to tab-complete the file name.
 The output was the following.

-I don't remember how the Catalan numbers are computed, and I don't fully understand the Python code.
-I right-clicked in the [exercise1.py](./exercise1.py) file and scrolled down to `Explain`.
+I don't remember how the Fiboncci numbers are computed, and I don't fully understand the Python code.
+I right-clicked in the [answers/exercise1.py](answers/exercise1.py) file and scrolled down to `Explain`.
 A pop-up window provided me the option to have various lines of code explained.
-I can look up [Catalan numbers](https://en.wikipedia.org/wiki/Catalan_number) on Wikipedia to verify that some of the first Catalan numbers.
+I can look up the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence) on Wikipedia to verify that some of the first Fibonacci numbers numbers.

 ---

 ### Exercise 2: documenting some Python code

 The chatbot wrote a lot of code and it provided documentation for the functions.
 Suppose I wrote some code fast and did not document what the code does.
-I copied the contents of [exercise1.py](./exercise1.py) into [exercise2.py](./exercise2.py) and deleted all the documentation.
+I copied the contents of [answers/exercise1.py](answers/exercise1.py) into [exercise2.py](./exercise2.py) and deleted all the documentation.

 To document the code, we will tab-complete for AI suggestions and/or explicitly invoke AI assistance with `Ctrl + I`.
 You can use `Ctrl + I` either where your mouse cursor is or highlight some text.
 An example query could be: